nish-d/vicky002.github.io/_posts/2015-12-25-A-Comprehensive-Personal-Year-In-review-(2015).md

 Ok so it was all a happy and cheerful year, but there are some things I'd like to work on for 2016.
 I'm listing my resolutions publicly for the first time because I think that public accountability is a huge motivator.

-- **Lose xx Kgs (Not listing the number here)**: I have gained lot of kgs this year.
+- **Lose xx Kgs (Not listing the number here)**: I have gained a lot of kgs this year.
 I've already been following few blogs and diet plans and plan on continuing it.

 - **Running on alternate days**: I have started running since last month and now I really love going out in the morning.